hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_pixel_art_inspired_wallpaper_featuring_a_retro_sty_cc34eab4-7dfe-4d2b-83cf-57b588785c31-0_3.content.md

 <!--font:Poppins-->

-# Retro Robot Background: Add Personality and Inspiration to Your Workspace
+# "Add Retro Robot Personality to Your Workspace Background"

 Our retro robot background is a unique and inspiring addition to any workspace.
 Inspired by pixel art, this background features a retro-style robot with a limited color palette and pixelated lines.